shinyay/cobol-sample-app/workshop-scenario.md

 <details>
 <summary>3.
 GitHub Copilot Sample Response</summary>
-To determine the scope of the code base, modules, and functionality for a COBOL to Java conversion project, follow these steps:
+To determine the scope of the code base, modules, and functionality for a COBOL to a new language conversion project, follow these steps:

 1. **Inventory the COBOL Codebase**:
    - Identify all COBOL programs, scripts, and related files.